Traffic Citations

 Receiving the Citation

-When an officer issues a traffic citation, the driver has to sign an acknowledgment that he/she received the citation.
-This paper is only to show that the driver received notice of the citation.
+When an officer issues a paper ticket, the driver must sign a paper that says they received it.
+This paper is only to show that the driver received the ticket.
 The driver does not admit guilt by signing the acknowledgement.
-The driver may be arrested if he/she refuses to sign.
+The driver may be arrested if they refuse to sign.

 Read the Law: Md.
 Code, Transportation § 26-203